Skip to content

 Finish Level

 Materials and finishes have a wide price range, and choosing where to invest is one of the most important parts of planning.
-Engineered hardwood versus site-finished oak, standard tile versus artisan tilework, stock trim versus custom millwork—all of these decisions affect the final budget.
+Choices such as engineered hardwood versus site-finished oak, standard tile versus artisan tilework, and stock trim versus custom millwork all affect the final budget.
 Oxland helps clients balance aesthetic goals with practical needs, guiding selections that maximize budget without compromising on quality.

 Architectural Features and Custom Design Elements